ajaykumar703/smart-portfolio-using-AWS/README.md

 #### EXPLORE Data Science Academy Cloud Computing Predict

-Check my website: **[Smart Portfolio](https://master.dhu929jn9e771.amplifyapp.com/)**
+Check my website: **[Smart Portfolio](https://master.dhu929jn9e771.amplifyapp.com/)** (Note: It works only for the AWS verified mails only so that it wont affect by spam emails.
+To avoid this we must convert our mail to business mail and approved by AWS.)
 ## Overview

 In this website you will make use of Python and AWS to create an intelligent data science portfolio website.
 At a high-level, the website will be hosted in a serverless manner on AWS; showcasing your amazing data science, machine learning and AI projects.